AlmaLinux/almalinux.org/content/blog/2024-09-09-fips-validation-for-almalinux-update.md

     image: /blog-images/2024/benny-we-need-an-image.png
 ---

-After a long wait ([view the previous blog post](https://almalinux.org/blog/2023-09-19-fips-validation-for-almalinux/)), the AlmaLinux 9.2 kernel received FIPS validation making, it the first software implementation to receive a FIPS 140-3 ESV certificate using SHA3-256 as a conditioner.
-It's actually the first EL9 distribution to receive a FIPS 140-3 certificate for the kernel.
+After a long wait ([view the previous blog post](https://almalinux.org/blog/2023-09-19-fips-validation-for-almalinux/)), the AlmaLinux 9.2 kernel received FIPS validation making it the first software implementation to receive a FIPS 140-3 ESV certificate using SHA3-256 as a conditioner.
+It's also the first EL9 distribution to get a FIPS 140-3 certificate for the kernel.
 View the certificate [here](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4750).

 ## What is FIPS?